VEDANT SHARMA

 A Flagship Needs Its Own Language

-The 450 Apex celebrated 10 years of Ather, and was based on the 450 platform that started the company.
+The 450 Apex celebrated a decade of Ather, and was based on the performance based 450-platform that started the company.
 It was positioned as Ather’s highest-performance vehicle yet.

 It couldn’t look like a variant of the 450 line.
 It needed a distinct identity.
 Something elevated and deliberate, celebrating the milestone.